The-Collaboratory/the-collaboratory.github.io/scraping/README.md

 1. Go the website, see what their records look like, note how many you think appear scrapable.
 1. Read all the way thru their README.
-1. Checkout their branch and run the code on your machine.
+1. Git checkout their branch and run the code on your machine.
-1. Randomly check a handful of results in the output JSON against the pages they link to for quality control.
+1. Randomly spot check a handful of results in the output JSON against the pages they link to for quality control.

 Do you think it's reasonable to get more results, more fields, or higher quality results?
 If so, tell them that in the discussion section of the pull request.
 This is okay!!